Show All Answers

 To speak to someone about the issue, please call the water utility office at 262-250-4703 or 262-253-8254.

 Before you call the water department, first try to do some homeowner detective work.

-Please call the Water Utility through the Public Works Department at 250-4721, and we will be happy to take care of it.
+Please call the Water Utility at 262-250-4703 or 262-253-8254, and we will be happy to take care of it.
 We will only replace the water meter in your home; any other leaks are the responsibility of the property owner.
 The water valves used to shut off the water to replace the meter are the responsibility of the property owner, and they need to work prior to any meter replacement.
 If they start to leak or break at the time of the meter replacement, the cost of the repair is the responsibility of the property owner.

 The Village of Germantown is undergoing a meter conversion program from a dial register meter to an electronic reader.
 This meter keeps track of your home’s usage in its internal memory.
 This meter is read every quarter by radio frequency signal from outside your home.
 It can also be accessed by utility staff when a reading outside the norm is reported or discovered by utility staff.

 Please see the link on our meter description sheet.

 In most cases, water that smells like rotten eggs is caused by the anode inside your hot water tank.
 Anode rods are designed to attract corrosive elements in the water, thereby diminishing corrosion in the vulnerable steel liner.
 The degrading of the anode and/or the chemical reaction causes a rotten egg smell.
 Also see our link to many hot water heater issues on the village web site at:

 The water utility only owns the water meter; we do not own any valves or piping connected to the meter.
 Any leak in your home is the responsibility of the property owner even if the meter was just replaced.
 The Utility owns the water service from the connection point at the water main up to the water shut off in your yard, located at the road right of way line.